AFNetworking/AFNetworking/README.md

 QRunLoopOperation and QHTTPOperation were created by Apple DTS Engineers as a part of the sample code project [MVC Networking](http://developer.apple.com/library/ios/#samplecode/MVCNetworking/Introduction/Intro.html).
 See corresponding files for copyright and usage information.

-[TTTLocationFormatter], used in the example project, was created by [Mattt Thompson](https://github.com/mattt/).
+[TTTLocationFormatter](), used in the example project, was created by [Mattt Thompson](https://github.com/mattt/TTTLocationFormatter/).

 ## License